coinos/coinos-ui/README.md

 ### Internationalization

-CoinOS has a system for translation using [`sveltekit-i18n`](https://www.npmjs.com/package/sveltekit-i18n).
-For more information and instructions on how to translate CoinOS, click [here](./doc/i18n.md).
+coinos has a system for translation using [`sveltekit-i18n`](https://www.npmjs.com/package/sveltekit-i18n).
+For more information and instructions on how to translate coinos, click [here](./doc/i18n.md).
 For technical details, click [here](./doc/i18n-technical.md).